us-ignite/advanced-wireless/docs/source/accounts.rst

 Once the user has filled in his/her details a ``Profile`` detail page will be created.

+The profile lists the information available from the user. ``Gravatar`` service is used to show user profile.

 Members listing
 ---------------

 Members listing is only available to registered users.

-Only active users are listed.
+- Only active users are listed.
+- The lists is paginated and can be ordered.